-We weigh up the two biggest streaming providers in the world and compare their performance in Australia.
+We weigh up the 2 biggest streaming providers in the world and compare their performance in Australia.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Prime Video and Netflix do things a little differently when it comes to package pricing.
 The former takes a free trial approach that rolls into a single monthly fee when your time is up.
-The latter, Netflix, dispenses its services in three separate tiers: Basic, Standard and Premium, currently with no free trial available.
+The latter dispenses its services in 3 separate tiers, currently with no free trial available.

-In Netflix's case, the Basic tier will get you Standard Definition (SD) and one concurrent stream, Standard gets you High Definition (HD) and two concurrent streams and Premium will get you the crème de la crème: 4K streaming and four concurrent streams.
+In Netflix's case, the Basic tier will get you Standard Definition (SD) and 1 concurrent stream for $10.99/month, Standard gets you High Definition (HD) and 2 concurrent streams for $16.99/month and Premium will get you the crème de la crème: 4K streaming and 4 concurrent streams for $22.99/month.

-While Amazon Prime Video wins overall, it's worth noting the vast difference in TV show content specifically.
-Netflix has spent a lot of money investing in both its original series and established TV shows.
-Prime Video, on the other hand, bulks out its library with a greater range of older and lesser-known movies, some from as far back as the '50s and '60s.
+While Prime Video wins overall, it's worth noting the vast difference in content specifically.
+Netflix has spent a lot of money investing in original productions.
+Prime Video, on the other hand, bulks out its library with a greater range of older and lesser-known movies and international titles.